 Even a tiny scratch can mar the appearance of an otherwise pristine enameled metal bathtub.
 Fortunately, repairing small blemishes and minor damage to your tub is not difficult, requiring a few products available at home improvement stores.

 Removing Rust From Enamel

 If your tub is marked by surface rust that hasn't penetrated the enamel or damaged the metal underneath, the fix may be as simple as using a cleaning agent to remove the rust staining.
-A mixture of salt and lemon juice applied to the rust and left to sit for a day will take care of many rust problems.
+Try a cleaning agent with oxalic acid.
+Or try a mixture of salt and lemon juice applied to the rust.
+Leave it to sit for a day.
+This should take care of many rust problems.

 Covering Chips and Scratches

-You can cover minor chips and scratches in your tub's enamel surface with a touch-up glaze, clean the area around the scratch thoroughly with soap and water.
-When the area is dry, brush on the glaze and let it dry for 24 hours; repeat the application as necessary to fill the scratch.
+When using a touch-up glaze, clean the area around the scratch thoroughly with soap and water.
+When the area is dry, apply this glaze with a thin brush.
+Once the glaze is applied, let it dry for 24 hours; repeat the application as often as necessary to fill the scratch.
 After the glaze is dry, use the kit's fine sandpaper to lightly sand the area, then finish the repair by buffing it with a soft cloth.

 Deeper chips or cracks that penetrate the enamel and expose the underlying metal may require more substantial treatment with a repair kit that includes an epoxy resin.
 After you clean and dry the area around the crack, sand the area so the edges of the chip or crack are completely smooth.

 Prepare the epoxy and fill the crack, getting the surface of the repair as smooth as possible.
 Apply second and third layers as needed.
 After the epoxy sets, sand it smooth, and buff it, then apply a finishing glaze to match the surface of your tub.